If you like kayaking or canoeing, paddleboats, or just sitting by the water and enjoying a meal, there are a lot of options here.

 Fairy Stone Park – I’m including Fairy Stone Park here because, in addition to trails and camping (and a good gift shop), they have a fantastic beach area and you can rent paddle boats to get out on the water.
 I believe that there is a separate lake there too but I’m unclear about that.
 This is another area that never made it onto the blog … but it will.
 In the meantime, check out the link.

 Beaver Creek Reservoir is located at 450 Redskin Drive in Collinsville, next the Patrick Henry Community College.
-This is on my to-do list.
 It is only open on the weekends.
-I’ve been told that you can rent a paddleboat and/or kayak there but it may be primarily a fishing opportunity.
-I tried to go on Labor Day (a Monday) but they do not apparently extend their hours for long weekends.
+You can rent a paddleboat and/or kayak there and there is limited boat access with a permit.
+This is an excellent fishing area.
+2021

 Smith Mountain Lake is huge and I only ever see a portion of it.
 Here’s what I can recommend or what’s on my to-do list: